Heat kernel asymptotics for scaling limits of isoradial graphs: Abstract

 \section{Abstract}

 We consider the asymptotics of the discrete heat kernel on isoradial graphs for the case where the time and the edge lengths tend to zero simultaneously.
-Depending on the asymptotic ratio between time and edge lengths, we show that two different regimes arise, corresponding to the short-time asymptotics of the heat kernel on (i) Euclidean spaces and (ii) on graphs.
+Depending on the asymptotic ratio between time and edge lengths, we show that two different regimes arise: (i)~a Gaussian regime and (ii) a Poissonian regime, which resemble the short-time asymptotics of the heat kernel on (i) Euclidean spaces and (ii) graphs, respectively.